 “See, I try to like tea.”

 He starts preparing his meal and I go upstairs for a little while.
 He’s not in the kitchen when I get back down.
 I should have cooked with him.
 I shred cabbage and up-end beans into fried onions and carrots, covering with stock and leaving to go upstairs again.
 When I come down again, Alessia’s in from another day.
 She says she’s sorry she couldn’t meet me and I say I’m sorry I was asleep anyway.
-She gingerly ovens a frozen pizza as I ladle out the cabbage soup and Renée comes in or down jeans to take care of the chicken left from her pot luck.
+She gingerly cooks a frozen pizza as I ladle out the cabbage soup and Renée comes in (or down) with jeans to take care of the chicken left from her pot luck.